Combinatorial Algorithm for Restricted Max-Min Fair Allocation: The Configuration-LP

 Recall that a solution to the \problemmacro{Max-Min Fair Allocation} problem of value $\tau$ is a partition $\{R_i\}_{i \in \cP}$ of the set of resources so that each player receives a set of value at least $\tau$, i.e., $v_i(R_i) \geq \tau$ for $i\in \cP$.
 Let $\conf{i,\tau} = \{C \subseteq \cR: v_i(C) \geq \tau\}$ be the set of configurations that player $i$ can be allocated in a solution of value $\tau$.
-The configuration-LP has a decision variable $x_{i,C}$ for each player $i\in \cP$ and each $C \in \conf{i,\tau}$.
-The intuition is that the variable $x_{i,C}$ takes value $1$ if and only if she is assigned the bundle $C$.
-The configuration-LP is now a feasibility program with two sets of constraints: the first set says that each player should receive (at least) one configuration and the second set says that each item should be assigned to at most one player.
+The Configuration-LP has a decision variable $x_{iC}$ for each player $i\in \cP$ and each $C \in \conf{i,\tau}$.
+The intuition is that the variable $x_{iC}$ takes value $1$ if and only if she is assigned the bundle $C$.
+The Configuration-LP is now a feasibility linear program with two sets of constraints: the first set says that each player should receive (at least) one configuration and the second set says that each item should be assigned to at most one player.
 The formal definition is given in the left box of Figure~\ref{fig:lp}.

 It is easy to see that if $CLP(\tau_0)$ is feasible, then so is $CLP(\tau)$ for all $\tau\leq \tau_0$.
-We say that the value of the configuration LP is $\tau_{OPT}$ if it is the largest value such that the above program is feasible.
-Since every feasible allocation is a feasible solution of configuration LP, $\tau_{OPT}$ is an upper bound on the value of the optimal allocation and therefore $CLP(\tau)$ constitues a valid relaxation.
+We say that the value of the Configuration-LP is $\tau_{OPT}$ if it is the largest value such that the above program is feasible.
+Since every feasible allocation is a feasible solution of the Configuration-LP, $\tau_{OPT}$ is an upper bound on the value of the optimal allocation and therefore $CLP(\tau)$ constitues a valid relaxation.

 We note that the LP has exponentially many variables; however, it is known that one can approximately solve it to any desired accuracy by designing a polynomial time (approximate) separation algorithm for the dual~\cite{bansal2006santa}.
 For our combinatorial algorithm, the dual shall play an important role in our analysis.
 By associating the sets of variables $\{y_i\}_{i\in \cP}$ and $\{z_j\}_{j\in \cR}$ to the constraints in the primal corresponding to players and resources respectively, and letting the primal have the objective function of minimizing the zero function, we obtain the dual of $CLP(\tau)$ shown in the right box of Figure~\ref{fig:lp}.